jordles/tic-tac-toe/README.md

 ---

 Possible Features to Implement:
-A line across the 3 tile pieces to indicate the match and end of the game.
+*  A line across the 3 tile pieces to indicate the match and end of the game.
+* Greyed out player buttons to indicate they cannot be changed until the game ends.
+* Adding an AI options to play against a bot instead.

 Known issues:
 emojis/symbols can go past the 1 character limit for tilePieces.
 I have tried to use an input event listener instead but that doesn't work, including cases with copy and paste.